vijay35/junit-get-started/README.md

 2. Right-click the src/test/ directory.
 3. Click `Run 'All Tests'` or simply use the `Ctrl-Shift-F10` keyboard shortcut.

+#### If you can't install IDE and Java use online java compilers such as jdoodle.com/online-java-compiler.

 ## <a id="cont"></a>Contribution Guidelines
 1. Add a **new** test class under src/test/java for the suite of test cases to be added.
 2. Add 5 JUnit test cases in that class, one for each: